Our Mission

 Selected Research

-Interpretable statistical representations of neural dynamics and geometry
+MARBLE: Interpretable representations of neural dynamics using geometric deep learning

 The MARBLE method is a fully unsupervised representation learning approach to obtain interpretable latent representations of neural dynamics.
 More generally, it introduces a statistical learning paradigm for non-linear dynamical systems based on a decomposition of the dynamical attractor into local flow fields.
 MARBLE representations achieve state-of-the-art decoding accuracy in neural dynamics and allow comparing computations across biological and artificial neural networks.